tigera-solutions/cc-gke-demo/docs/00-quickstart-guide.md

 ./scripts/05-apply-policies.sh
 ```

-* Policies are organized by tier (security, platform, application, etc.) for real-world clarity.
+* Policies are organized by tier (security, platform, application) for clarity.
-* See [`manifests/02-calico-policies/`](./manifests/01-calico-policies/) for all policy YAMLs.
+* See [`manifests/01-calico-policies/`](../manifests/01-calico-policies/) for all policy YAMLs.
 * [What are tiers?](https://docs.tigera.io/calico/latest/network-policy/tiered-policy)

 ---